 Over the decades of training and teaching I have generally held that constant change is important and have tried to avoid the traps of sentimentality and routine.
-As I have codified these experiences into concrete and transmissible methods, students ask for simplification.
+As I am codifying these experiences into something concrete and reliably transmissible, students ask for simplification.
 I try, but really, I feel that simplifiction is the most compelling trap of all.
-I'll do it, but will also show how seeking simplification while also embracing complexity and uncertainty is better.
+I'll do it, but will also show how seeking simplification when embracing complexity and uncertainty might be better.

 At the risk of being pedantic here's a bit from Wikipedia on Deconstruction: